MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - The step group output will be connected to the previous target of the first valid grouped node.
 Other external targets in grouped nodes are ignored, which means that when the group ends it will always go to the same following node.

 If you encounter one of these edge case, make sure to review your process logic after grouping, as it may have changed.

-    Note: There is no theoretical limit to nesting step groups within one another.
-However, due to how processes are currently stored, too many nested groups can result in an unreadable JSON file.
-Therefore, creating step groups within a step group is currently disabled.
-While there are ways to work around this (e.g. with copy/paste), it is not recommended to do so.

 ##### Parallel Execution